InterCooperative-Network/icn-v3/rfcs/0002-mesh-p2p-protocol-specification.md

     *   **Mechanism:** Direct messaging.
     *   **Topic:** Not applicable.

-*   **Processing by Receiving Nodes:**
+*   **Processing by Receiving Nodes (Executor):**
-    *   Verify the `signature` against the `originator_did`.
-Invalid assignments MUST be discarded.
+    *   Verify the `signature` against the `originator_did` (the public key for which should be discoverable).
-    *   Validate the `timestamp` to prevent processing of excessively old assignments.
-    *   Ensure the assignment is valid and authorized.
-    *   If the assignment is valid and authorized, the node may proceed to the next stage of job execution.
+    *   Validate the `timestamp` to ensure the assignment is recent and not a replay.
+    *   Verify that the `announcement_id` corresponds to a job the executor bid on (and ideally, that the bid was accepted or is still considered active by the executor).
+    *   Verify that the `executor_did` in the message matches the receiving node's own DID.
+This prevents processing an assignment intended for another executor.
+    *   If all checks pass, the executor retrieves the original `JobParams` associated with the `announcement_id` (which it should have cached from the `JobAnnouncementV1`).
+It then prepares the execution environment and proceeds to execute the job as per these parameters.

 *   **Security Considerations:**
-    *   **Authenticity & Integrity:** The `signature` is crucial to ensure the assignment is from the claimed `originator_did` and hasn't been altered.
+    *   **Authenticity & Integrity:** The `signature` by `originator_did` is critical to ensure the assignment is legitimate and unaltered.
-    *   **Replay Attacks:** The `timestamp` helps differentiate assignments and can mitigate replay attacks if nodes track recently seen IDs.
+    *   **Replay Attacks:** The `timestamp` and the requirement for the `announcement_id` to correspond to an active/pending bid help mitigate replay attacks.
-    *   **Job Validity:** This message assigns a job; it doesn't guarantee the job itself (e.g., the job parameters or execution policy) is valid or non-malicious.
-The assignment must be valid and authorized.
+    *   **Mis-assignment/Targeting:** The executor MUST verify it is the intended recipient (`executor_did`) for the specified `announcement_id`.
+An attacker should not be able to trick an executor into running a job it didn't agree to or that was meant for someone else.
+    *   **Consistency of Job Parameters:** The executor executes the job based on the `JobParams` associated with the `announcement_id` it originally processed.
+The `AssignJobV1` message confirms this link.
+If there were a discrepancy or if the `JobParams` could change post-announcement (not recommended for V1), this message might need to carry a hash or CID of the agreed-upon `JobParams` for re-verification.

 ### 5.5. `JobStatusUpdateV1`